 Cross King Street and turn right.
 Walk a short distance and turn left down the road that borders that side of the grassy town square.
 Walk about one-third of the block to the memorial on the right with a bronze teapot atop a small cannon barrel.

 The house of Elizabeth King was on this lot when the 1774 meeting took place.
 Two months later, on Thursday, October 25, you see well-dressed women coming from all directions and entering the house.
 Perhaps they are greeted at the door by wealthy double-widow Penelope Pagett Barker, the organizer of this event.
 The house is small, so maybe a dozen squeeze in.
-There over cups of herbal, lavender, and mulberry tea—not English black tea—they discuss what they can do to support the growing resistance to the British Parliament.
+There, supposedly over cups of herbal, lavender, and mulberry tea—not English black tea—they discuss what they can do to support the growing resistance to the British Parliament.

 The initial group circulates the petition among other women of the area and ends up with 51 signatures—though not Mrs. King’s, for some reason.
 The mere fact there are 51 women in Edenton who can read and write suggests how well-off the town is, given that only a quarter of men in N.C. are literate at the time, and education for women is discouraged.

 The document is then sent to the king in London.
 A newspaper there publishes it in January, and the fact women are expressing themselves politically creates a sensation.
 (Some historians consider this the first major political action organized by European-American women.)
 James Iredell’s brother Arthur wrote him from England, “‘Is there a Female Congress in Edenton too?
-I hope not, for we English-men are afraid of the Male Congress, but if the Ladies, who have ever… been esteemed the most formidable Enemies, if they, I say, should attack us, the most fatal consequences is [sic] to be dreaded.'”[a]
+I hope not, for we English-men are afraid of the Male Congress, but if the Ladies, who have ever… been esteemed the most formidable Enemies, if they, I say, should attack us, the most fatal consequences is [sic] to be dreaded.'”[b]

 The cannon the teapot sits upon is a British brass “three-pounder,” named for the weight of cannon ball it shot.
 This was a typical “field piece” used by armies, including in a number of battles on this website.
 There are eight cannons scattered about town, none of which saw action here.